Glacier Peak High School: Clubs

+Robotics

+Founded in 2008, The Sonic Squirrels FIRST Robotics Competition Team 2930 is composed of Glacier Peak and Snohomish High School students, representing the Snohomish School District.
+Initially known as "Roboshi" and then the "TaterBotz", they rebranded in 2014 to become what we know today, the Sonic Squirrels.

+The Sonic Squirrels won the Pacific Northwest FIRST District Championships in 2015 and 2025.
+They have also won multiple awards throughout the years.

 Band

 Glacier Peak boasts three concert bands: Concert Band (freshman), Symphonic Band (sophomores-seniors), and Wind Ensemble (audition only).
 There is also a percussion ensemble and the Grizzly Marching/Pep Band for sports events, as well as two jazz bands.
 Jazz I is audition only and Jazz II is open to all.
 Tadd Morris directs the bands at Glacier Peak and Joel Orsen directs Jazz II.

 Choir

 Glacier Peak has two choirs directed by Nancy Lamont: Concert Choir and Symphonic Choir (audition only).

 Incidents

+On February 13, 2015, a dugout in the girls’ fast pitch softball field was intentionally set on fire by an unknown person.
+A second dugout in the same field also burned down on February 16, 2015.
+Some of the equipment used by the softball team was also burned and the estimated damage cost was $30,000-40,000.
+School was not in session these days and no one was harmed.
+The dugouts were rebuilt and finished by March 31, 2015, just in time for the softball season.

-On June 10th, 2018, an 18-year-old man crashed his truck through the front doors of Glacier Peak.
+On June 10, 2018, an 18-year-old man crashed his truck through the front doors of Glacier Peak.
 He was arrested for first-degree DUI.
 It did not affect anything, including graduation, for the last week of school.
-Here is a news reporting of the crash done by Kiro 7.

-On November 30th, 2018, two students created derogatory Wi-Fi names during the winter pep assembly.
+On November 30, 2018, two students created derogatory Wi-Fi names during the winter pep assembly.
 They were disciplined, but their punishment was disclosed due to federal privacy law.
 This incident resulted in the creation of the Black Student Union club.

+On April 15, 2026, students were briefly exposed to inappropriate images during a classroom slideshow.
+The incident involved images of nude breasts appearing as small preview boxes within a folder on a slide.
+The school administration stated that the content did not meet classroom expectations and that steps were being taken to address the situation.
+The teacher resigned shortly after.

+On April 16, 2026, at approximately 6:30 pm, a fire broke out in the shop classroom at Glacier Peak High School.
+A wastebasket by the door to the shop burned down to the ground and was quickly extinguished by sprinklers.
+The cause of the fire was "unable to be determined" according to the Snohomish Regional Fire Department.
+No one was injured and it is not suspected to be arson.
+The shop was closed for the rest of the school year due to smoke and water damage from the sprinklers.

 There have also been multiple bomb threats made over the years but none of them have resulted in actual bombs on campus.